wp-plugins/backwpup/readme.txt

 The backup plugin **[BackWPup](http://marketpress.com/product/backwpup-pro/)** can be used to save your **complete installation including /wp-content/ and push them to an external Backup Service**, like **Dropbox**, **S3**, **FTP** and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.

-**BackWPup is the number 1 backup-plugin for WordPress with more than 60.000 users, 750.000 downloads and in the top 50 (on rankwp.com)**
+**BackWPup is the number 1 backup-plugin for WordPress with more than 60.000 users, 750.000 downloads and in the top 50 of all WordPress plugins (checked at rankwp.com)**

 * Database Backup  *(needs mysqli)*
 * WordPress XML Export